Battery Reality Gap · Dossier

 CRITICAL

-Coros markets the Vertix 2S at 43 hoursof multi-band GPS endurance — the most conservative claim of the titanium-cased pack.
-Under the HikingSpecs reference scenario, Formula v1.0 calculates a blackout at 21.8 hours: a Reality Gap of 49.2%.
-A more honest starting number does not change the verdict.
-It still loses roughly half its advertised endurance, and it still classifies as a critical failure risk on any route planned around the marketed figure.
+Coros markets the Vertix 2S at 43 hours of multi-band GPS endurance, the most conservative claim in this comparison.
+Under the HikingSpecs reference scenario, Formula v1.0 calculates a blackout at 22.96 hours: a Reality Gap of 46.6%.
+A polymer case and an honest starting number narrow the gap, but they do not clear the verdict: it still sheds nearly half its advertised endurance, and it still classifies as a critical failure risk on any route planned around the marketed figure.

 Where it lands